 - Includes quick facts about volcanoes

 - Components are safe to handle – Does not involve any flame.
 Baking soda and citric acid are safe to handle.
 According to MSDSOnline, baking soda or sodium bicarbonate is typically non-irritating to intact skin.
-Citric acid, on the other hand, is a weak organic acid used widely as an acidifier, as a flavorings and chelating agent, according to Wikipedia.
+Citric acid, on the other hand, is a weak organic acid used widely as an acidifier, as a flavoring and chelating agent, according to Wikipedia.

 - Need more sand – Not enough sand to liberally cover the plastic cone to create a realistic volcano.